YiraSan/violet/readme.md

 # violetOS

 > [!IMPORTANT]
-> This project is in early development.
-APIs and behavior may change significantly until v1.0.0.
+> As defined by [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html), versions in the 0.x.y range are inherently unstable and may introduce breaking changes at any time.
+Until we reach 1.0.0, version increments will follow development [milestones](https://github.com/YiraSan/violet/milestones) rather than strict backward compatibility.

 violetOS is a radically reimagined operating system that breaks with UNIX and POSIX conventions at its core.
 Every part of the system — from concurrency and isolation to memory layout and dependency handling — is designed to be transparent, predictable, and consistent, with performance emerging naturally from clever design and thoughtful architecture. violetOS does not imitate the past; it aims to define what an OS can be in a lightweight, robust, and unapologetically forward-looking way.